 |A standalone prologue:

 DEVOTIONALIA is but one moment in a larger world; it is the first installment in an IF series called SACRED TIDES.
-Its world will be explored further beginning with the upcoming installment HERETIC'S HOPE in late 2019.
+Its world will be explored further beginning with the upcoming installment HERETIC'S HOPE in DECEMBER 2019.

 Heartfelt gratitude toward my 7 excellent testers, the 76 other IF authors whose work has been so inspiring, countless IFComp judges, and all of the 24th IFComp's organizers and enthusiasts.
 Thank you so much!